Welcome to the wrap-up blog post of the System Collaboration Blog Book, its last blog post!

 - Organization – an organized group of people with a particular purpose, such as a business or government department.

 Note!
-All organisations are complex adaptive systems and hopefully successfully synthesised by following organisational principles (see System ) to a cohesive**** (like the actual interactions between the parts) and coherent**** (like the structure of all the parts) whole.
+All organisations are complex adaptive systems and hopefully successfully synthesised by following organisational principles (see System ) to a cohesive**** (like the actual interactions and interdependencies between the parts) and coherent**** (like the structure of all the parts) whole.

 - Sub-optimization – a situation in which a business is not as successful as it could be because one part or department works only on its own or only for its own success